jac459/metadriver/TUTORIALS.md

       "CurrentStatus" : {"label":" ", "listen":"Playing", "actionlisten":"VolumePlayedDisplay"}
     },
 ```
-One fancy stuff that is done with the volumio and is easy to di is a label displaying something for a shortwhile before returning back to its default value.
+One fancy thing that is done with the Volumio and is easy to do, is a label displaying something for a shortwhile before returning back to its default value.
-this is achieved by the actionListen.
+This is achieved by the actionListen.
 In listen you will put a variable showing the state of the label, on actionLIsten you will show the value of a variable, only when it changes and only for a short while.